-7. Conclusion and Future Work
+6. Conclusion and Future Work

-In this paper we have described in detail our QoS architecture with particular emphasis on the enhanced transport service interface and dynamic QoS management.
+In this paper we have described in detail our QoS architecture with particular emphasis on the enhanced transport service interface and QoS management.
 The notion of a flow and a service contract were introduced as key concepts in capturing, requesting and negotiating end-to-end QoS.
-We also introduced the idea of flow management [Campbell,94] which provides for the monitoring and maintenance of the contracted QoS.
-These QoS concepts emerged from work carried out on the OSI95 [Danthine,92] [Boerjan,92] [Campbell,93] project and are motivated by the widely accepted communication needs of distributed multimedia applications.
+We also introduced the idea of flow management which provides for the monitoring and maintenance of the contracted QoS.
+These QoS concepts emerged from work carried out on the OSI95 project and are motivated by the widely accepted communication needs of distributed multimedia applications.

 The proposed QoS-A promotes the idea of integrated QoS, spanning the end-systems and the network, and takes the support of QoS for a wide range of applications as its primary goal.
 Many researchers to date have concentrated on either the network or the end-system in isolation.
-In contrast,
+In contrast, QoS concepts are coherently applied across all architectural layers, resulting in a complete framework for the specification and implementation of the multimedia flows in the local ATM environment.